Malcolm-G-Moringa/Code-challenge-WK1/README.md

 # Code-challenge-WK1

 ## Description
-This project is a code challenge provided by Moringa school.\
+This project is an application created for a code challenge provided by Moringa school.\
 The following are the prerequisites for the project:

 1. Create a repository on your GitHub account.